Why Do Betta Fish Jump Out of Their Tanks? 4 Reasons & Solutions

-If you own a Betta fish and were surprised to find that it has jumped out of the cage, the good news is that these fish are quite hardy, and as long as you caught it quickly, it should be ok.
+If you own a Betta fish and were surprised to find that it has jumped out of the aquarium, the good news is that these fish are quite hardy, and as long as you caught it quickly, it should be ok.
 We recommend covering the aquarium immediately.
 However, there are many reasons why your Betta fish might be jumping out of the tank.
 Keep reading while we list as many reasons as possible for your fish’s behavior and what you might do to fix it to make sure your fish isn’t sick, and no water hazard could lead to other problems.

-The 4 Reasons Your Beta Might Jump Out Of The Tank
+The 5 Reasons Your Beta Might Jump Out Of The Tank

 1. Ammonia Build Up

-Ammonia is toxic to fish, including your beta, and can permanently damage the gill structures and other soft parts of the fish, and some believe it can cause a burning sensation to the fish, which might be causing your Betta to attempt to jump out of the water.
-Other symptoms to look out for are lethargy, loss of appetite, gasping at the surface, inflamed eyes, and erratic swimming.
+Ammonia is toxic to fish, including your betta, and can permanently damage the gill structures and other soft parts of the fish, and some believe it can cause a burning sensation to the fish, which might be causing your Betta to attempt to jump out of the water.
+Other signs to look out for are lethargy, loss of appetite, gasping at the surface, inflamed eyes, and erratic swimming.
 Your Betta fish will likely try anything to escape the ammonia, including jumping out of the tank.

 What Can I Do About It?

-We recommend allowing your tank to operate without fish for several weeks to allow healthy bacteria cultures to form in the tank that will help control the ammonia.
 Many inexperienced owners add the fish immediately, which can cause a spike in ammonia as the waste breaks down.
 This ammonia spike causes many fish to die in the first few weeks.

 2. Not Enough Space